tushar-ray-gh/dotfiles/README.md

 chezmoi -v apply
 ```

-- And Done Enjoy your setup
+- And done enjoy your setup!